5yzygy/goit-markup-hw-02/README.md

 # goit-markup-hw-02

-A repository for the 2nd homework of the GoIT Full-Stack Developer Course
+A repository for the 2nd HTML + CSS homework of the GoIT Full-Stack Developer Course